 People use CareClinic as an emotion logging diary.
 The app helps in identifying and analyzing your emotions in depth using correlations.

 Every time you experience an emotion, you can return to the application and create a diary entry.
 You should mention the event or situation that led to the emotion in question, as well as any other issues you are dealing with.
 For example, you can mention if you also felt sad, anxious or depressed.
 This is a journey towards yourself, and you should be willing to do the hard work, as tracking emotions will keep you away from mental health issues.
+Tracking your emotions is also a great way to be mindful of your day.
+Sometimes, it is easier to brush off our feelings without giving them the attention they deserve.

 Why should I track my emotions?